Child sex tourism: United States

 Under the PROTECT Act of April 2003, it is a federal crime, prosecutable in the United States, for a U.S. citizen or permanent resident alien, to engage in illicit sexual conduct in a foreign country with a person under the age of 18, whether or not the U.S. citizen or lawful permanent resident alien intended to engage in such illicit sexual conduct prior to going abroad.
 For purposes of the PROTECT Act, illicit sexual conduct includes any commercial sex act in a foreign country with a person under the age of 18.
 The law defines a commercial sex act as any sex act, on account of which anything of value is given to or received by a person under the age of 18.
 Before congressional passage of the Protect Act of 2003, prosecutors had to prove that sex tourists went abroad with the intent of molesting children—something almost impossible to demonstrate.
 The Protect Act shifted the burden, making predators liable for the act itself.
 Penalties were doubled from up to 15 years in prison to up to 30 years in prison.

 European Union

-Under the 2011 Directive on combating the sexual abuse and sexual exploitation of children and child pornography, Article 17 (Jurisdiction and coordination of prosecution) "1.Member States shall take the necessary measures to establish their jurisdiction over the offences referred to in Articles 3 to 7 where: (a) the offence is committed in whole or in part within their territory; or (b) the offender is one of their nationals.
-Meaning EU member states should prosecute their citizens for child sex offences committed abroad.
-By 2015, most member states have transposed this article.
+Under the European Directive 2011/93/EU of 13 December 2011 on combating the sexual abuse and sexual exploitation of children and child pornography, Member States have to prosecute their citizens for child sex offences committed abroad.
+By 2015, most Member States have implemented this directive.

+A proposed revision of the Directive is —as of 9 November 2024— under consideration.